The stability of standard homogeneous Einstein manifolds: Introduction

 There is a canonical Riemannian metric on any homogeneous space $M^d=G/K$ of a compact semisimple Lie group $G$ naturally provided by the Killing form $\kil_\ggo$ of the Lie algebra $\ggo$ of $G$.
 It is called the {\it standard} or {\it Killing} metric and will be denoted by $g_{\kil}$ in this paper.
 Any simply connected compact homogeneous manifold $M$ therefore admits one standard metric for each of its presentations $M=G/K$ as a homogeneous space with $G$ compact semisimple.

 At this point, one might wonder how special is the standard metric from a geometric point of view.
 When $M=G/K$ is an irreducible symmetric space, or more in general, an isotropy irreducible homogeneous space (see \cite{Wlf} or \cite[7.47]{Bss}), $g_{\kil}$ is the unique $G$-invariant metric on $M$ up to scaling and it is automatically Einstein.
 Standard metrics have nonnegative sectional curvature, as actually any {\it normal} metric (i.e., defined by any bi-invariant inner product on $\ggo$) does.
-All these metrics belong to the much wider class of {\it naturally reductive} metrics (with respect to $G$), that is when there is a $d$-dimensional subspace $\pg\subset\ggo$ such that the one-parameter subgroups $\exp{tX}\cdot p$, $X\in\pg$ are all the geodesics through any point $p\in M$.
+All these metrics belong to the much wider class of {\it naturally reductive} metrics (with respect to $G$), that is when there is an $\Ad(K)$-invariant decomposition $\ggo=\kg\oplus\pg$ such that the one-parameter subgroups $\exp{tX}\cdot p$, $X\in\pg$ are all the geodesics through any point $p\in M$.
 For $G$ simple, the three notions are known to coincide.

 The Einstein condition for $g_{\kil}$ turns out to be quite strong: the Casimir operator of the isotropy $K$-representation must act with the same multiple on each of the irreducible summands.
 Indeed, the complete list obtained by Wang and Ziller in \cite{WngZll2} in the case when $G$ is simple, a real {\it tour de force} in representation theory, looks short considering the jungle of all possibilities.
-The list consists, beyond isotropy irreducible spaces, of $12$ infinite families (two of them are actually conceptual constructions) and $2$ isolated examples with $G$ classical (see Table \ref{tableIA}) and $20$ isolated examples with $G$ exceptional (see Tables \ref{tableIB1}--\ref{tableIB3}).
-The classification of standard Einstein metrics is still open for non-simple groups (see \cite[Section 4.14]{NknRdnSlv}).
+The list consists, beyond isotropy irreducible spaces, of: \begin{enumerate}[{ $\bullet$}] \item $G$ classical (see Table \ref{tableIA}): \begin{enumerate}[$\circ$] \item $10$ infinite families parametrized by the natural numbers,